daniel-gadd/daniel-gadd.github.io/source/_posts/2015-02-04-my-first-post.markdown

   - octopress
 ---

-This is mt first blog post.
+This is my first blog post.
 Hopefully It wont be my last.

+I will hopefully use this blog to post useful information and stuff which i dont want to forget